playfuldreamz/NoteAPP/ReadMe.md

 ### Embedding Providers

-The application supports multiple embedding providers:
+The application supports multiple embedding providers that can be configured per user:

 - **Xenova (Default)**: Uses the local Xenova/all-MiniLM-L6-v2 model
   - Runs completely locally - no API key required
   - Provides 384-dimensional embeddings
   - Ideal for privacy and offline use

-- **OpenAI (Fallback)**: Uses OpenAI's text-embedding models
+- **OpenAI**: Uses OpenAI's text-embedding models
-  - Requires an OPENAI_API_KEY in your .env file
+  - Requires an OPENAI_API_KEY in your .env file or user settings
-  - Used only if the Xenova provider fails to initialize
   - Provides high-quality embeddings but requires internet connection

+Users can select their preferred provider in the AI Settings menu, with changes applying only to their own content.
+When changing providers, embeddings will need to be regenerated.

 ### Backfilling Embeddings